-- Science courses taken more than five years prior to enrolling in the nursing program will be evaluated by the Nursing Department Chair. - BIOL 2211K will not have to be repeated. - All Biology 2411K and 2412K will need to be repeated if greater than five years if person is not an active healthcare professional (as defined as an LPN or Paramedic). - Students in active healthcare practice do not need to re-take A&P I/II unless it has been eight years or more since the courses were completed.
-Active healthcare professional students (LPNs or Paramedics) may elect to take both of these courses or BIOL 2412K to meet the science requirements. - It is recommended that ASN students applying for the Evening Program, and required for students applying to the Hybrid Program, have completed all core courses required for nursing prior to enrolling in NURS 1101. - A grade of C or better is required in all nursing core courses. - ASN students must have completed all core courses required in the nursing program prior to enrolling in the last semester (NURS 2115) of the nursing program.
+- Science courses taken more than five years prior to enrolling in the nursing program will be evaluated by the Nursing Department Chair. - BIOL 2211K will not have to be repeated. - All BIOL 2411K and BIOL 2412K will need to be repeated if greater than five years if person is not an active healthcare professional (as defined as an LPN or Paramedic.)
+If these courses were taken greater than five years before the date of application, the applicant may elect to take BIOL 2412K to meet the science requirements. - Students in active healthcare practice do not need to re-take A&P I/II unless it has been eight years or more since the courses were completed.
+Active healthcare professional students (LPNs or Paramedics) may elect to take both of these courses or BIOL 2412K to meet the science requirements.

+- It is recommended that ASN students applying for the Evening Program, and required for students applying to the Hybrid Program, have completed all core courses required for nursing prior to enrolling in NURS 1101. - A grade of C or better is required in all nursing core courses. - ASN students must have completed all core courses required in the nursing program prior to enrolling in the last semester (NURS 2115) of the nursing program.